 Take a look at the few tools you need to download anonymously:

 - Proxy servers – Proxy servers are different than VPNs (VPNs vs Proxy).
-These servers act as the middle man between your computer and the Internet.
+These servers act as the middleman between your computer and the Internet.
 They process all your online activity through a masked IP address.
 In addition to masking your own IP address, if the proxy server is based in a different country, your IP address would come from that country.
 For instance, let’s say your proxy server is based in England, but you’re browsing in Australia.
 Every time you browse from all over the world, your IP address would tell the websites and trackers you’re downloading from England.
 To learn more about proxies (specially the popular SOCKS5), check our blog post: SOCKS5 Proxy Guide

 - IP Address Protection Tool – Even if you have a VPN or proxy server, you can add more protection to your IP address with a tool like PeerBlock.
 It’s like firewall software, but they block certain IP addresses that are trying to take your IP address and put it in a blacklist.

 - Tor – This network is also a must for anonymous torrent users.
 The Tor network takes you to a hidden web deep in their anonymous network.
 Because each user on the network is focused on anonymity, the Tor browser makes life difficult for trackers and websites who are trying to track your online activity.
 Contrary to the popular belief that Tor is unsafe, Tor Browser is completely safe.